matanox/bandits/readme.md

 ```

 You may replace the name `mab` with any name you'd like to have for this virtual environment.
 Of course, this assumes you have Anaconda installed.
 You'd then activate the environment on your end in the usual way, [the syntax subtly varies depending on your OS](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 Alternatively use the `requirements.txt` file for setting up directly with pip3.

-Or just install whatever packages that come up as import errors, as my environment has many items unnecessary for this project.
+Or, just install whatever packages that come up as import errors, as my environment has many items unnecessary for running this project.